redromnon/iBackep/README.md

 - **libimobiledevice**
 - **libimobiledevice-utils**

-Run `idevicebackup2 --help` to check if it's already installed on your system.
+Run `idevicebackup2 -v` to check if it's already installed on your system.

+If it isn't, you can use the following commands to install the packages on your system.

+#### Debian and Ubuntu-based distributions
+`sudo apt-get install libimobiledevice6 libimobiledevice-utils`

+#### Fedora
+`sudo dnf install libimobiledevice libimobiledevice-utils`

+#### Arch Linux-based distributions
+`pacman -S libimobiledevice`

 ### Features
 - Perform backup and restore operations (Tested on iPhone 5s)